yag-im/.github/profile/README.md

 ### Local games organizers

-Lutris excels at enabling native gameplay on Linux with strong community support.
+[Lutris](https://lutris.net/) excels at enabling native gameplay on Linux with strong community support.
 However, maintenance of installers can be cumbersome, and most of them are just stubs linking to GOG and Steam.
 Non-stub installers often lack quality.
 Because it relies on native components, it is limited to Linux OS.
 Even on Linux, launching a game can be quite the challenge due to OS dependencies across different Linux distributions.

-exo [ScummVM, DOS, etc.] is an impressive collection of games spanning various genres and years.
-However, it lacks community support for adding new installers and primarily supports local execution in a Windows environment, with limited Linux compatibility.
-The `yag.im` project has ported many games from exo, which can be found by searching for e.g. the `exoscummvm` keyword in the [ports](https://github.com/yag-im/ports) collection.
+[retro-exo]](https://www.retro-exo.com/) is an impressive collection of games spanning various genres and years.
+However, it lacks community support for adding new installers and primarily supports local execution in a Windows environment, with some Linux compatibility.
+The `yag.im` project has ported many games from exo, which can be found by searching e.g. the `exoscummvm` keyword in the [ports](https://github.com/yag-im/ports) collection.

 Many "Wine wrappers" are designed to work with a single runner (Wine) and offer limited support across different platforms.